What is zoning, and what is a "rezoning"?Most communities have adopted

 multifamily homes may be built.

-many communities, it is difficult to meet the demand for housing within
+some high-growth communities it may still be difficult to meet the demand for housing within

 the land area currently zoned for residential use.
 When the market is